SuperSimplePubSub/SuperSimplePubSubJS/README.md

 SuperSimplePubSubJS
 ===================

 SuperSimplePubSub exposes a publish-subscribe based API on top of [SignalR's](https://github.com/SignalR/SignalR) [PersistentConnection](https://github.com/SignalR/SignalR/wiki/QuickStart-Persistent-Connections).
-SuperSimplePubSub provides an alternative API to the [Hub](http://www.asp.net/signalr/overview/guide-to-the-api) based API provided by SignalR.
+SuperSimplePubSub provides an alternative to the [Hub](http://www.asp.net/signalr/overview/guide-to-the-api) based API provided by SignalR.

 This repository contains the Javascript part whereas the serverside part is hosted over at [https://github.com/SuperSimplePubSub/SuperSimplePubSub](https://github.com/SuperSimplePubSub/SuperSimplePubSub)

-*** WARNING: This is alpha code NOT suitable for production.
+**WARNING: This is alpha code NOT suitable for production.
 The implementation and API will likely change in significant ways during the next months.
 The code and algorithms are not tested enough.
-A lot more work is needed. ***
+A lot more work is needed.**

 ## How to install this crap?